SPANISH ECONOMY OVERVIEW

 Spain macroeconomic scenario 2016-2017.
 GDP growth forecast: 3.2% for 2016 (2.9% in October) and 2.5% for 2017 (2.3% in October).

-The y/y change of the CPI index stands at 3.0%, one point and a half more than the registered the previous month.
-Core CPI increases one tenth to 1.1%.
-The harmonized consumer price index (HICP) increases one point and a half to 2.9%.
+The y/y change of the CPI index stands at 3.0%, the same figure than that registered the previous month.
+Core CPI decreases one tenth to 1.0%.
+The harmonized consumer price index (HICP) increases one tenth to 3.0%.

-The SA PMI index rose to 55.6 in January, up from 55.3 in December, signalling a further marked improvement in the health of the sector, and one that was the strongest since May 2015.
-Business conditions have now strengthened in each of the past 38 months.
+The SA PMI index registered at 54.8 in February, down from 55.6 in January but still signalling a solid monthly improvement in the health of the manufacturing sector.
+Business conditions have now improved in each of the past 39 months.

 GDP Q4-16 (flash estimate) (January 30, 2017)